 The large Xiphactinus on display at Keystone Gallery (shown at right) was collected using the plaster slab method.
 The fossil bones are cleaned in the field, a frame is constructed, and plaster is then poured directly onto the bone and surrounding matrix.
 After the plaster has dried and set, the slab is dug under and loosened, then carefully turned over.
 This exposes the underside of the fossil specimen, which is then painstakingly prepared in the laboratory for exhibition.Xiphactinus had a voracious appetite and often ate fish whole.
 Greed sometimes got the best of them and some died with a meal inside.
 The world famous “Fish within a Fish,” collected by George F. Sternberg in 1952 and on display at the Sternberg Museum of Natural History in Hays, Kansas is a classic example of this.
 The fourteen-foot Xiphactinus swallowed a six foot Gillicus fish and died as a result of its gluttony.

 One of the most common fish found in the Niobrara chalk is Gillicus (gill-ee-cuss).
-Attaining a length of six feet, this tarpon-like fish preyed on smaller fish even though it only had small, fringe teeth.
+Attaining a length of six feet, this tarpon-like fish preyed on smaller fish even though it had only small, fringe teeth.
 Gillicus had large scales that covered its entire body.
 Many Gillicus fish tails are found in the chalk, adding credence to the theory that Xiphactinus made it a staple of its diet.
 Pictured is a beautiful seven-foot Gillicus specimen on display in Keystone Gallery.

 One of the most unusual fish from the Niobrara Sea is Saurodon (saw-roe-don), a long, thin predator fish with a strange skull.
 The head was large in proportion to its body with an extended lower jawbone (pre-dentary).